Applying Open Source Intelligence to Cyber Crime Investigations

 Cyber Crime Investigations blog image

-As a result of this threat, businesses need to take advantage of all the tools and techniques available to battle cyber crime.
+To respond to this threat, law enforcement and businesses alike need to take advantage of all the tools and techniques available to battle cyber crime.
 One such strategy is open source intelligence (OSINT), which seeks to mobilise publicly available data in the fight against cyber criminals.

-In this article, we’re going to discuss the role of OSINT within cyber crime investigations and the impact it can have when applied correctly.
+In this article, we’ll discuss the role of OSINT within cyber crime investigations and the impact it can have when applied correctly.

 What is open source intelligence?